FluirLabs/Flow-contract-on-coreDao/README.md

 > “Money should move as seamlessly as information.
 Real-time streaming of value unlocks use cases we haven’t even imagined yet.”
 > — **Vitalik Buterin**, Co-founder of Ethereum

-**Fluir** is a real-time token distribution protocol deployed on **Core DAO**, enabling trustless, continuous, and flexible value transfer.
-Built for DAOs, teams, and protocols, Fluir transforms how tokens are vested, earned, and distributed on-chain.
+**Fluir** is a real-time token distribution protocol built for the Core DAO ecosystem.
+It allows DAOs, protocols, teams, and contributors to manage vesting, payroll, and incentive flows with on-chain precision — without relying on manual operations or trust assumptions.

 ---

 ## Why Core DAO Needs Fluir

-Core DAO provides speed and decentralization, but teams still rely on spreadsheets, manual approvals, or custodial tools to release vested tokens and pay contributors.
+Core DAO offers speed and decentralization — but builders still face fragmented tools for **token vesting**, **grants**, and **payroll**.
+Teams often rely on spreadsheets, off-chain agreements, or custodial wallets to handle value distribution.

-**Fluir changes that.**

-It offers an on-chain infrastructure for **automated token vesting**, contributor payments, grants, and more — all in real time.
-With Fluir, value flows according to transparent rules, eliminating ambiguity, delays, and misaligned incentives.

-Fluir is Core’s missing financial layer for trustless capital distribution.
+**Fluir solves this with on-chain streaming.**

+Whether you're vesting tokens to team members, rewarding DAO contributors, or managing multi-party payouts, Fluir allows for controlled and transparent capital flows — backed entirely by smart contracts.

 ---

-## What Fluir Enables

-* Token vesting with cliffs and linear unlocks
-* Real-time value distribution to contributors, DAOs, investors
+## Payroll, Built Natively for Web3

+**Payroll in crypto is broken** — with delays, mismatched wallets, and manual payouts.

+Fluir introduces an on-chain payroll infrastructure where:

+* Contributors get paid continuously
-* Stream control: pause, resume, extend, terminate
+* Teams can pause, resume, or terminate based on performance
-* Batch execution for scalable token operations
-* Update recipients mid-stream without disrupting logic
+* Wallets can be updated without interrupting payments
+* DAOs can scale operations using batched flows
-* Transparent flow of capital, visible and enforceable on-chain
+* Every stream is visible, verifiable, and enforceable on-chain

 ---

-## Vesting Infrastructure Built In
+## Vesting with Cliff Logic

-Vesting is foundational to every serious Web3 protocol.
-Fluir introduces:
+Vesting is a core mechanism for long-term alignment.
+Fluir supports:

-* **Cliffs** — Lock value until a defined start period
-* **Intervals** — Gradual, continuous release across time
-* **Accountability** — Ability to pause or terminate streams
+* **Cliff release at `startTime`**: The defined cliff amount becomes available exactly at stream start
+* **Interval-based distribution**: Remaining tokens stream over time based on your configuration
+* **On-chain transparency**: Unlock logic and balances are fully visible
+* **Stream control**: Pause, resume, extend, or close a vesting agreement at any time
+* **Recipient updates**: Change wallet ownership mid-vesting without disruption

+---

+## What Fluir Offers

+* Token distribution flows with full lifecycle control
+* Real-time, on-chain settlement without middlemen
+* Role-based access for senders and recipients
+* On-chain updates for recipient address
+* Batch-friendly design for DAOs and large teams
+* Pausable, resumable, and extendable streams
-* **Flexibility** — Update recipient, extend duration, settle balances
+* Termination logic to settle remaining balances
-* **Transparency** — No hidden unlocks, everything lives on-chain

 ---